tash-had/coursehub/deliverables/deliverable_3/iteration-03.review.md

 The most important goal that was completed was implementing user accounts.
-With user accounts, a single person can only vote on a comment once and each comment posted will show who posted it.
+With user accounts, users are limited to voting on courses/comments once and each comment posted will show who posted it.
 On [our website](coursehub.ca) you will see that all comments have an associated user who posted it and you can create and sign into an account.

 The second most important goal that we completed was allowing replies to comments.
 We implemented recursive algorithms to generate comment trees.
-This was an important goal that we completed because it is very important to give feedback to and answer other comments.
+This was an important goal that we completed because it is very important for users to give feedback and engage in debate.
 On [our website](coursehub.ca) on each of the course webpages, you can view our implementation of comment trees by leaving replies to other comments.

 #### Goals and/or tasks that were planned but not met/completed: